OffprintStudios/dragonfish/README.md

 - Create a file named `.env` at the root of the repository
 - Copy  the contents of `sample.env` to your new `.env`
+- Edit `.env` to set DATABASE_URL=mongodb://localhost:27017
-- Edit `.env` to use an *actual* secret.
-(If you intend to test out image functionality, fill in the DIGITALOCEAN_SPACES_* variables with your information)
+- Edit `.env` to set JWT_SECRET to an *actual* secret, such as a plain random string
+- If you intend to test out image functionality, fill in the DIGITALOCEAN_SPACES_* variables with your information
-- Inside the docker container, run `build_dev.sh`.
+- Inside the docker container, run `build-dev.sh`.

 After following these steps, you should have your very own copy of Offprint in a Docker container with all dependencies installed.

 ## Running the application

+Installing MongoDB should have resulted in a persistent MongoDB service running, which is necessary for the site.

+Note that by default, the backend serves up the frontend, so in order to test the website, both of them must be running.

 To run the backend:
 ```bash